rdpstaff/Xander_assembler/README.md

 ### Citation
 Wang, Q., J. A. Fish, M. Gilman, Y. Sun, C. T. Brown, J. M. Tiedje and J. R. Cole.
 Xander: gene-targeted metagenomic assembler.
 Submitted.

+Presentation about Xander can be found in http://rdp.cme.msu.edu/download/posters/Xander_assembler_022015.pdf

 ### Per Gene Preparation:

 Reference sequence files and models for each gene targeted for assembly are placed in a gene ref directory inside the Xander_assembler directory.
 The analysis pipeline is preconfigured with _rplB_ gene, and nitrogen cycling genes including _nirK_, _nirS_, _nifH_, _nosZ_ and _amoA_.